 What has it achieved?
-The killing of Carrero Blanco, one of the most spectacular of all assassinations, in which the prime minister's car was blown 70 feet in the air by a mine, may have brought the Francoist system to an end.
-But ETA was no more kindly disposed to the Spanish democracy that followed it.
+The killing of Carrero Blanco may have ended Francoism, but ETA has not been kindly disposed to the new Spanish democracy either.
 Its campaign has the hallmarks of 'classical' terrorism, operating at a tangent to politics on the assumption that it can connect with deeper realities.
-ETA has rejected concessions that have gone far beyond the reforms that the Narodniki said they would accept, and that the Provisional IRA accepted.
-(Or at least the military section, ETAm, has done so; the 'political-military', ETApm, has largely accepted constitutionalism and many of its members took up the official amnesty, being allowed to 're-enter' society on condition they forswore violence.)
+ETA has rejected concessions that have gone far beyond the reforms that the Narodniki said they would accept, and that the Provisional IRA may now have accepted.
+(Or at least the military section (ETAm) has done so; the 'political-military' ETApm has largely accepted constitutionalism and many of its members took up the official amnesty, being allowed to 're-enter' society on condition they foreswore violence.)
 As in Ireland, there is a deep rift between nationalists who can accommodate to a kind of autonomy and those who hold to the purist separatist ideal.
-As one of ETA's young women leaders put it, 'if we don't fight, the Basques will perish as a people'.
-The attractive power of the ideal may still burn brightly, above all for Basque youth.
+The attractive power of the ideal still burns brightly, above all for Basque youth.